 - Committed to giving our distance learning students and their families ample time to meet with teachers one-on-one to ensure they are on track and engaged

 Protocols to Ensure Safety and Health

 Our main priority is the health, safety, and mental and social-emotional wellbeing of our students, families, and staff.
-Willow is implementing new safety procedures and protocols, as recommended by the CDC and NJDOE, to make our holistic in-person program as safe as possible.
+Willow has implemented new safety procedures and protocols, as recommended by the CDC and NJDOE, to make our holistic in-person program as safe as possible.